Akure: Religion

 Akure is a city with varied, liberal religious leanings.
-Christianity, Islam and Traditional or Totemistic worship form the basis of faith for most residents.
+Christianity, Islam and the traditional Yoruba religion form the basis of faith for most residents.
+Religious syncretism exists among all three religions, with many Christians and Muslims still participating in traditional festivals.
 There is a preponderance of churches in the city.
 The Central Mosque, on the Oba Adesida Road, is a major landmark in the city.
-Worthy of mention is the fact that all of the Akures enjoy a peaceful co-existence.
+Worthy of mention is the fact that Akure enjoys a peaceful co-existence.

 Politics

-Akure is currently been represented in the state's house of assembly by Hon.
-Simeon Toluwani Borokini (Akure South I), Hon.
+Akure is currently represented in the state's house of assembly by Hon.
+Simeon Toluwani folahan (Akure South I), Hon.
 (Dr.) Abiodun Faleye (Akure North), and Hon.
 Olajide David Sunday (Akure South II).
+At the Federal level (National Assembly) their representatives are Abiodun Aderin Adesida (Akure North/South Federal Constituency) for the Federal House of Representatives 2023 - date).
+Also Senator Adegbomire for the Ondo Central Senatorial district under which Akure is.